 It’s why in February 2022 Mairaid McGuinness reaffirmed her earlier position and confirmed that the European Commission will present a legislative initiative on instant payments by the middle of the year.
 She stated: “We need this to accelerate the roll-out of instant payments in the EU.”

-With the European Commission confirming that instant payments are essential to ensure cross-border competitiveness in the EU, it makes sense for France’s Fintech ecosystem to seize the momentum.
+With the European Commission confirming that instant payment systems are essential to ensure cross-border competitiveness in the EU, it makes sense for France’s Fintech ecosystem to seize the momentum.

 And it has.